-CC/IP-A student who does not complete a course by the end of the semester and his/her project/work will require an extension to the next semester.
+CC- A student who does not complete a course by the end of the semester and his/her project/work will require an extension to the next semester.
 The final grade will be reported to the student after he/she finishes all requirements of the course.

-DN-Any undergraduate who fails in a course because of exceeding the permissible limit of absences or a disciplinary verdict. considered as F on GPA calculate.
-If the student repeats the course, the grade will not be change to the letter "R" on the transcript, it will be as a letter "DN", and the new grade will be added to the next semester GPA.
+DN- Any undergraduate who fails in a course because of exceeding the permissible limit of absences or a disciplinary verdict.
+The grade letter will be "DN" in the transcript and it will be counted in the student's gradepoint average.